RasaHQ/NLU-training-data/mood/nlu.md

 - I am anxious
 - I feel anxious
 - This is nerveracking
+- This is nervewracking
+- This is nerve racking
+- This is nerve wracking
 - I feel like I am going to throw up
 - I have a lump in my throat
 - I have butterflies in my stomach